Lobuje East Peak 21 Days Map

 Trip Introduction

-Lobuje East Peak 6119 m: Overview
+Overview: Lobuje East Peak 6,119m

-Lobuje East Peak Summit
+The true summit: Lobuje East Peak 6,119m

 Lobuje East Peak is a very impressive peak that may be summitted by climbing a difficult steep snow/ice slope (45–50 degrees) to the top after descending into a designated notch.
 Lobuche East climb starts from the base camp and climbed mostly via the Southeast Ridge.
 Route has portions of rock, ice, and snow.
 It takes about four days to complete the actual climb from the base camp, plus an additional day in case of inclement weather or other issues.

-Most of the journey ends up to the subsidiary summit, also known as the Lobuje Far East.
+Most of the journey ends up at the subsidiary summit, also known as the Lobuje Far East.
 Sherpa Ang Gyalzen and Laurence Nielson appear to have done the first known climb of the actual Lobuje East on April 25, 1984.

-• Experience the beauty of Khumbu region
+• Experience the raw beauty of the Khumbu region

-• Spectacular and close view of mighty Everest during sunset from Kalapathar
+• Spectacular and close view of mighty Everest during sunset from Kalapathar 5,645m

-• Reaching the Base Camp of the World’s highest peak
+• Reaching the Base Camp 5,364m of the World’s highest peak 8,849m

 • Stunning views of the Himalayas of the Khumbu region like the mighty Mt.
-Everest, Cho Oyu, Nuptse, Lhotse, Makalu, Ama Dablam and several other peaks around.
+Everest, Cho Oyu 8,188m, Nuptse 7861m, Lhotse 8,516m, Makalu 8,485 m, Ama Dablam 6,814m and several other peaks around.

-Later one is our program summitting Lobuje East Peak via Everest Base Camp which is a classy approach as it provides you with good time for acclimatization, which is essential for the summit push.
-At the same time, it takes you to the base camp of the highest mountain of the world which itself is a desire for every adventurer.
-Not forgetting the spectacular and close view of the mighty Everest from Kala Pathar during sunset.
+Later one is our program, it is summitting Lobuje East Peak via Everest Base Camp.
+This is a classy approach as it provides you with good time for acclimatization before the summit push, it also takes you to the base camp of the highest mountain of the world which itself is a desire for every adventurer.
+Not forgetting the spectacular and close up view of the mighty Everest 8,848m from Kala Pathar during sunset.

 • Kathmandu-Ramechhap-Lukla (2 days): 6 Hours’ drive to Ramechhap and then next day 15 minutes flight to Lukla (weather permitting)